 Julian Perry

-Julian is a research physicist who did his Masters in Radiation Physics at London University while working at St Bartholomew’s Hospital.
+Julian is an experimental research physicist who did his Masters in Radiation Physics at London University while working at St Bartholomew’s Hospital.

 He became a Senior Physicist in the Medical Physics and Bio-Engineering department at University College Hospital, primarily working with the radiation monitoring and protection service for NHS employees and on the quality control of X-ray and Nuclear Medicine imaging systems.